sinan-altaie/sinan-altaie/README.md

 More about me:

 - 🔭 I’m currently working on my Cybersecurity Professional Development
-- 🌱 I’m currently learning Penteration Test
+- 🌱 I’m currently learning Penteration Testing
 - 👯 I’m looking to collaborate on any Red Team topic
 - 🤔 I’m looking for help with getting a PenTest work opportiunity
 - 💬 Ask me about ...